-In the Format Axis dialog box, in the Axis Options tab, set the Minimum to 0 and the Maximum to 1:
+On the Format Axis task pane, in the Axis Options tab, set the Minimum to 0 and the Maximum to 1:

-7. Then in the popup menu select Format Data Label... to open the Format Data Label dialog box:
+7. Then in the popup menu select Format Data Label... to display Format Data Label task pane.

-8. In the Format Data Label dialog box, on the Label Options tab:
+8. On the Format Data Label task pane, on the Label Options tab:

 - In the Label Contains group, check Value

 - In the Label Position group, check Center

 You can also change the label format on the Number tab, for more details see Conditional formatting of chart axes.
 Make any other adjustments to get the look you desire.